radrich/richarmstrong.net/_art/dreamheadz.md

 The [13 legendary Dreamheadz](https://joepegs.com/collections/avalanche/0x05e5DFF8b358cf748F3C51fe652288497a6eEa58?attributes=%255B%257B%2522traitType%2522%253A%2522Category%2522%252C%2522values%2522%253A%255B%2522Legendary%2522%255D%257D%255D) include characters like King Cloud, Peachy, Prince of Cool, Poof, Benny Squareface, and Captain Octo.
 They each come with a story and unique set of attributes, making them super rare in the collection.

-{% include img.html img="img/dreamheadz/legends-1.jpg" caption="A few legendary Dreamheadz" %}
+{% include img.liquid img="img/dreamheadz/legends-1.jpg" caption="A few legendary Dreamheadz" %}

 ### Named Items

 Each of the [33 named Dreamheadz](https://joepegs.com/collections/avalanche/0x05e5DFF8b358cf748F3C51fe652288497a6eEa58?attributes=%255B%257B%2522traitType%2522%253A%2522Category%2522%252C%2522values%2522%253A%255B%2522Named%2522%255D%257D%255D) comes with a story, and their attributes were hand-picked.
 They’re good-looking and often rarer than most.
 There’s Bluey, Dazey and Doc Robocloud.
 There’s Blaze, Spacey, and Princess Peggy Purple.
 And of course there’s Golden Boy, Naked Nick, and Jimmy Secrets.

-{% include img.html img="img/dreamheadz/named-1.jpg" caption="Some of the named Dreamheadz" %}
+{% include img.liquid img="img/dreamheadz/named-1.jpg" caption="Some of the named Dreamheadz" %}

 ### Artist Custom Items

 I love collaborating with artists.
 And with Dreamheadz, 14 artists created their [custom Dreamheadz.](https://joepegs.com/collections/avalanche/dreamheadz?attributes=%255B%257B%2522traitType%2522%253A%2522Category%2522%252C%2522values%2522%253A%255B%2522Artist+Custom%2522%255D%257D%255D) These are the ultimate rare pieces in the collection.

-{% include img.html img="img/dreamheadz/customs-1.jpg" caption="Some of the artist customs" %}
+{% include img.liquid img="img/dreamheadz/customs-1.jpg" caption="Some of the artist customs" %}

 ### The Process